BigDataBiology/SemiBin/docs/index.md

 * `-b/--input-bam`: Path to the input BAM files.
 You can pass multiple BAM files, one per sample.
 * `-o/--output`: Output directory (will be created if non-existent).
 * `--cannot-name:` Name for the cannot-link file (Default: cannot).
-* `-r/--reference-db`: GTDB reference file.(Default: $HOME/.cache/SemiBin/mmseqs2-GTDB/GTDB) If not set `--reference-db` and can not find GTDB in the default path, we will download GTDB to the default path.
+* `-r/--reference-db-data-dir`: GTDB reference directory (Default: $HOME/.cache/SemiBin/mmseqs2-GTDB).
+SemiBin will lazily download GTDB if it is not found there.
 * `-p/--processes/-t/--threads`: Number of CPUs used(0: use whole).
 * `--minfasta-kbs`: minimum bin size in kilo-basepairs (Default: 200).
 * `--recluster` : Recluster bins(which will take more time and better results).